-Quasi-Newton methods are quite popular since they serve as a middle ground between first-order methods and Newton-type algorithms.
-They improve the linear convergence rate of first-order methods and achieve a local superlinear rate, and their computational cost per iteration is $\mathcal{O}(d^2)$.
-The main idea of quasi-Newton methods is to approximate the step of Newton's method without computing the objective function Hessian $\nabla^2 f(x)$ or its inverse $\nabla^2 f(x)^{-1}$ at every iteration \citep[Chapter 6]{nocedal2006numerical}.
+Quasi-Newton algorithms are quite popular since they serve as a middle ground between first-order methods and Newton-type algorithms.
+They improve the linear convergence rate of first-order methods and achieve a local superlinear rate, while their computational cost per iteration is $\mathcal{O}(d^2)$ instead of $\mathcal{O}(d^3)$ of Newton's method.
+The main idea of quasi-Newton methods is to approximate the step of Newton's method without computing the objective function Hessian $\nabla^2 f(x)$ or its inverse $\nabla^2 f(x)^{-1}$ at every iteration \cite[Chapter 6]{nocedal2006numerical}.
 To be more specific, quasi-Newton methods aim at approximating the curvature of the objective function by using only first-order information of the function, i.e., its gradients $\nabla f(x)$; see Section~\ref{sec:QN_methods} for more details.

-There exists several different approaches for approximating the objective function Hessian and its inverse using first-order information which lead to different quasi-Newton updates, but perhaps the most popular quasi-Newton algorithms are the Symmetric Rank-One (SR1) method \citep{conn1991convergence}, Broyden's method \citep{broyden1965class,Broyden,gay1979some}, the Davidon-Fletcher-Powell (DFP) method \citep{davidon1959variable,fletcher1963rapidly}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method \citep{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning}, and the limited-memory BFGS (L-BFGS) method \citep{nocedal1980updating,liu1989limited}.
+There are several different approaches for approximating the objective function Hessian and its inverse using first-order information, which leads to different quasi-Newton updates, but perhaps the most popular quasi-Newton algorithms are the Symmetric Rank-One (SR1) method \cite{conn1991convergence}, the Broyden method \cite{broyden1965class,Broyden,gay1979some}, the Davidon-Fletcher-Powell (DFP) method \cite{davidon1959variable,fletcher1963rapidly}, the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method \cite{broyden1970convergence,fletcher1970new,goldfarb1970family,shanno1970conditioning}, and the limited-memory BFGS (L-BFGS) method \cite{nocedal1980updating,liu1989limited}.

-As mentioned earlier, in a local neighborhood of the optimal solution, some quasi-Newton methods asymptotically converge to the optimal solution at a superlinear rate.
-Specifically, the ratio between the distance to the optimal solution at time $k+1$ and $k$ approaches zero as $k$ approaches infinity, i.e.,
+As mentioned earlier, a major advantage of quasi-Newton methods is their asymptotic local superlinear convergence rate.
+More precisely, we state that the sequence $\{x_k\}$ converges to the optimal solution $x_*$ superlinearly when the ratio between the distance to the optimal solution at time $k+1$ and $k$ approaches zero as $k$ approaches infinity, i.e.,